 Triggers, Avoidance, and Nervous System Patterns

-Many people come to therapy feeling confused or frustrated by their reactions.
+Many people come to therapy feeling confused by their own reactions.

-• Avoiding situations, conversations, or emotions without fully knowing why
+• Avoiding situations, conversations, or emotions without knowing why

 • Feeling suddenly anxious, shut down, or overwhelmed